dspinellis/alexandria3k/examples/journal-impact/README.md

    bias toward high-citation areas.
 3. **Multi-Community Assignment**: Journals can belong to multiple communities.
-   A journal is assigned to a community if its coupling strength to that community is ≥30% of its maximum coupling strength.
-This handles interdisciplinary journals naturally.
+   A journal is assigned to a community if its coupling strength to that community is ≥50% of its maximum coupling strength, and at most two communities are retained per journal.
+This keeps interdisciplinary assignments while avoiding diffuse memberships.
 4. **Citation Potential per Community**: For each community, the weighted average reference density is calculated based on member journals.
 5. **Journal Citation Potential**: Each journal's citation potential is the